-38: Approximate squares of variable size and proportions generate and dissolve in a variety of combinations between yellow, red and canvas (38).
+38: Approximate squares of variable size and proportions generate and dissolve in a variety of combinations between yellow, red and blue lines.
+A number of potential and not fully attained squares can be seen in 22 already, although expressed through form only.
+The square module which unified horizontal and vertical in the upper central area (22) unifies now the colors all over the entire canvas (38).
 Nonetheless, in 38 the eye scarcely has time to identify a square unit before finding itself immersed in the dynamic and continuous flux of the lines.
-While the need felt with 33 had been to open up unity (the square) to multiplicity, it was now necessary to re-establish a greater degree of constancy and unity in a space that had undergone considerable multiplication in the meantime and to a multiplicity of small colored fragments.
-Through a dynamic process the one and the many merge and transform into each other.
+While the need felt with 33 had been to open up unity (the square) to multiplicity, it was now necessary to re-establish a greater degree of constancy and unity in a space that had undergone considerable multiplication in the meantime and continued uninterruptedly with the lines alone.